 It is the belief of the ACI Singapore EXCO and myself that ACI Singapore plays an important role as one of the 3 key parties, comprising the Regulators, the Institutions & the industry participants, whose engagement and cooperation are necessary to promote a vibrant industry.
 The year ahead will see us reviewing our strategy and mission, and we value your feedback, and participation in this process

 It leaves me to thank all my fellow members of the ACI Singapore Executive Committee, our Advisors and the Staff for their support, commitment and dedication.

-I wish all of you a successful 2017.
+I wish all of you a successful 2018.